Reading time: 4 minutes

 Let’s look at some of the most common challenges to collaboration and how an innovation management solution can help you overcome them.

-Challenges to company collaboration
+Challenges to innovation collaboration within a company

 While every organization and its structure is unique, we’ve found most organizations that struggle with cross-functional collaboration suffer from at least one of the following challenges: